github/codeql/docs/language/ql-language-reference/annotations.rst

 When you use this annotation, be aware of the following issues:

 #.
-The QL optimizer automatically orders the conjuncts of a :ref:`complex formula <connectives>`
+The QL optimizer automatically orders the conjuncts of a :ref:`complex formula <logical-connectives>`
    in an efficient way.
 In a ``noopt`` predicate, the conjuncts are evaluated in exactly the order that you write them.
 #.
 The QL optimizer automatically creates intermediary conjuncts to "translate" certain formulas